Gary Roosevelt High School

 730 West 25th Street, Gary

-Built in 1930, Theodore Roosevelt High School—more commonly known as Gary Roosevelt—was one of only three high schools in Indiana constructed exclusively for African Americans.
+Built in 1930, Gary Roosevelt was one of the state’s first high schools constructed exclusively for African Americans.
 At its peak, the impressive Colonial Revival structure housed more than 3,000 students, making it one of the largest African American high schools in the Midwest.

-The school became a point of pride for the city’s African American community, and leaders resolved to make Gary Roosevelt a school that would offer educational opportunities equal to any white school.
-The school recruited the best African American teachers and administrators and brought in speakers from all over the world to share ideas and perspectives.
+The school became a point of pride for the city’s Black community, and leaders resolved to make Gary Roosevelt a school that would offer educational opportunities equal to any white school.
+The school recruited the best African American teachers and administrators and brought in speakers from all over the world to share their expertise.
 Educators expected students to be civically active and engaged, a mindset that remains evident in the school’s strong alumni group.

 Gary Roosevelt High School is one of the state’s greatest landmarks of African American history.
 Losing it would be an immeasurable loss.